Midwifery Faculty Practice

 The Yale Midwives provide compassionate, holistic and evidence based prenatal and gynecologic care to women across the life span.
 In addition, the Yale Midwifery Faculty Practice is a teaching practice for the School’s midwifery students.
 The practice collaborates with the Yale School of Medicine’s Department of Obstetrics and Gynecology to provide interdisciplinary education to midwifery students, medical students, and OB/GYN residents.
 In addition to teaching students in the outpatient and hospital settings, the Yale Midwives support students in learning labs, simulation, and classroom teaching.

-Richard Jennings, CNM, MSN
+Ashley Draper CNM, MSN

 Erin McMahon, CNM, EdD